rdi-berkeley/llm-agents-mooc/index.md

 | Nov 18 | **Cybersecurity, agents, and open-source** <br> Percy Liang, Stanford University |  |
 | Nov 25 | **LLM Agent Safety** <br> Dawn Song, UC Berkeley |  |
 | Dec 2 | **TBA** <br> Ben Mann, Anthropic |  |

+## Completion Certificate

+LLM Agent course completion certificates will be awarded to students based on the rules of the following tiers.
+All assignments are due December 12th, 2024 at 11:59PM PST.

+**Trailblazer Tier:**
+- Complete all 12 quizzes associated with each lecture
+- Pass the written article assignment

+**Mastery Tier:**
+- Complete all 12 quizzes associated with each lecture
+- Pass the written article assignment
+- Recieve an overall score of 75% or higher across all 3 lab assignments

+**Ninja Tier:**
+- Complete all 12 quizzes associated with each lecture
+- Pass the written article assignment
+- Submit a project to the LLM Agents Hackathon (more details coming soon!)

+**Legendary Tier:**
+- Complete all 12 quizzes associated with each lecture
+- Pass the written article assignment
+- Become a prize winner or finalist at the LLM Agents Hackathon (more details coming soon!)

+**Honorary Tier:**
+- For the most helpful/supportive students in discord!

+_NOTE: completing the assignments associated with this course in order to earn a Completion Certificate is completely optional.
+You are more than welcome to just watch the lectures and audit the course!_

+## Coursework

+All coursework will be released and submitted through the course website.

+### Quizzes

+All quizzes are released in parallel with (or shortly after) the corresponding lecture.
+Please remember to complete the quiz each week.
+Although it’s graded on completion, we encourage you to do your best.
+The questions are all multiple-choice and there are usually at most 5 per quiz.

+### Written Article

+Create a twitter post, linkedin post, or medium article to post on Twitter of roughly 500 words.
+Include the link to our MOOC website in the article and tweet.

+- Students in the Trailblazer or Mastery Tier should either summarizes information from one of the lecture(s) or write a postmortem on their learning experience during our MOOC
+- Students in the Ninja or Lengendary Tier should write about their hackathon submission

+The written article is an effort-based assignment that will be graded as pass or no pass (P/NP).

+### Labs

+There will be 3 lab assignments covering various LLM Agents topics.
+Students must recieve an overall score of 75% or above across the 3 lab assignments.
+Lab assignments will be released soon.

+### Hackathon

+More details coming soon!